Image: Shutterstock

-Three-year-olds are very active and keep parents and other family members on their toes.
-Interesting activities for three-year-olds can help parents channelize their energy in the right direction.
-While their concentration span increases with age, they may be more restless to satiate their curiosity to explore new things.
-No number of toys or games can hold a three-year-old’s interest for very long.
-So to keep them engaged in a particular activity for more than just a few minutes, it is inevitable for parents and caregivers to come up with meaningful activities that would cater to their preferences and interests.
-Read this post where we bring some amusing and educational indoor as well as outdoor activities that keep your three-year-old engaged.
+Three-year-olds are quite energetic and lively and keep parents and other family members on their toes.
+Interesting activities for three-year-olds can help parents channel their energy in the right direction.
+While their concentration span increases with age, they may be more restless in satiating their curiosity to explore new things.
+However, toys or games may not hold a three-year-old’s interest for very long.
+You have to come up with activities that would cater to their preferences and interests.
+In this post, we bring you a list of amusing and educational indoor and outdoor activities after considering their benefits.
+Keep reading to pick the best one and keep your three-year-old engaged.

 Key Pointers